luau-lang/luau/docs/_pages/typecheck.md

 ## Generic functions

+**WARNING** Generic functions are currently disabled as we're fixing some critical bugs.

 As well as generic type aliases like `Pair<T>`, Luau supports generic functions.
 These are functions that, as well as their regular data parameters, take type parameters.
 For example, a function which reverses an array is:
 ```lua
 function reverse(a)